Tharisky/Portfolio/Web App/Labs/Chocolate city.md

 the content of charlie's home directory
 ![image](https://github.com/user-attachments/assets/fc896cf9-6549-4345-90e2-ecf7d2debc0c)

-The teleport file contained a private ssh key, this key was copied and saved on the attacker's machine
+The teleport file contained a private ssh key, this key was copied and saved on the attacker's machine with the name "charley'

 The key was then used to login to charlie's account via ssh ssh charlie@10.10.12.204 -i charley